Aetherxn/Azure-Security-Lab/4.Microsoft-Sentinel/README.md

 ## Key Learnings

-- Understood what Analytics Rules and Rule Templates are and how they’re used to detect threats in Microsoft Sentinel
+- Configured and customised Microsoft Sentinel Analytics Rules to generate and investigate security alerts.
-- Identified key parts of an Analytics Rule, including severity, data sources, scheduling, and MITRE ATT&CK mappings
+- Worked with rule severity, scheduling, data sources, and MITRE ATT&CK mappings to support threat detection.
-- Created and enabled Analytics Rules from built-in templates and made basic customisations for the environment
-- Gained hands-on experience using Analytics Rules to generate alerts and incidents in Sentinel
+- Investigated, triaged, and classified security incidents in a simulated SOC environment.

-**To be Continued...**
+- Managed incidents through to closure, documenting findings and escalating more complex cases for further investigation.